 - High Note Roof Bar: for many, this is the most romantic rooftop in the city.
 Its location, of course, could not be better, right next to St. Stephen's Basilica.
 You will be able to sit on its comfortable sofas while having a drink while watching the sunset.

 - Leo: this summer bar is located in the Buda Castle district.
 With a tropical decor (including parrot-shaped glasses), this place has a great view of the Chain Bridge.

 No, you don't have to go to New York to see the famous statue.
 Budapest has its own statue known by that name, which was built to celebrate the liberation of the country after World War II.
-Although the Soviet style with which it is built is not to everyone's liking, climbing up to the place where it stands is one of the best things you can do at sunset.
+Although the Soviet style in which it is built is not to everyone's liking, climbing up to the place where it is located is one of the best things you can do at sunset.

 9. Ride the Budapest Ferris wheel

-10. Choose your type of music and go to a concert
+10. Choose your kind of music and go to a concert

 Fortunately for music lovers, in Budapest you will be able to find concerts of all kinds of styles.
 You just have to look for the place where most performances usually take place and choose the one you like the most, either in specialized bars or in the Opera of the city.
 Although there are many places, here are three recommendations in case they suit your tastes:

 - Budapest Jazz Club: it is one of the few places in the city where you can see live jazz performances.
 In addition to the concerts, you can also have dinner there.
 The time of the performances depends on the day, as you can find them at 19:00, 20:00 or even 22:00.
 The venue is located at Hollán Ernő utca 7,